dingxiong/dingxiong.github.io/_posts/2024-05-16-postgres-getting-started.md

 and
 [code](https://github.com/postgres/postgres/blob/a3e6c6f929912f928fa405909d17bcbf0c1b03ee/src/backend/access/nbtree/nbtsort.c#L1827).
 To make sure each process has at least 32MB, we cannot have more than 2 processes.
-That is one main process and one worker process.
+That is one leader process and one worker process.
 Personally, I think we should set `maintenance_work_mem` to at least 1GB.